-Ricker and Goist had already received a patent for one of the tools in 2016.
-And since WSP acquired EarthCon, the trio have focused on marketing the Groundwater Plume Analytics® tools externally and within WSP.
+Ricker and Goist, who have worked together as environmental consultants since 2002, had already received a patent for one of the tools in 2016.
+And since then, the trio have focused on client solutions using the Groundwater Plume Analytics® tools.

 “One of the gratifying parts of using these tools is helping clients and regulators better allocate money spent on remediation,” Goist said.
 “We have seen many sites with energy-intensive remedial approaches that, while cleaning groundwater, they are doing it using energy-intensive methods to do so.”